HM Prison Portland: YOI Inspection reports

 In March 2000, an inspection report by His Majesty's Chief Inspector of Prisons severely criticised conditions at Portland YOI, including foul-smelling toilets and filthy showers.
 There were also complaints of rats in food service areas lodged by inmates.
 Just over a month later, prison officials were forced to extract 26 prisoners who had for eight hours used furniture to barricade themselves away from their cells.

 In November 2004, a report from the Chief Inspector of Prisons highlighted racial tension, and distrust between Muslim inmates and staff at Portland Prison.
-The report also criticised the fact that inmates were still slopping out, because of poor sanitation facilities at the jail.
+The report also criticised the fact that inmates were still slopping out, because of poor sanitation facilities at the institute.

 A further report in June 2007 following an unannounced inspection heavily criticised conditions at Portland YOI.
 The report stated that some buildings "were unfit for purpose and lacked basic sanitation", with the continued practice of inmates without access to toilet facilities using buckets which they emptied through their windows.
-The report criticized other elements of the prison, including opportunities provided to prisoners for physical activity and training, but indicated that the situation was better in Portland than it had been in 2004 at the time of the last inspection.
+The report criticised other elements of the prison, including opportunities provided to prisoners for physical activity and training, but indicated that the situation was better in Portland than it had been in 2004 at the time of the last inspection.